 When deciding on whether you want to study your Masters and PhD in Canada, you’ll find that the country has many universities that grant the opportunity of studying a great variety of subjects at a Bachelors, Masters or PhD level.
 Canada also grants you the opportunity of researching and expanding your knowledge in your chosen field.

-Applying for Masters in Canada
+Masters study in Canada

 As part of the application process, you must include the following: